Applying for Financial Aid

 Thank you for your interest in the University of Illinois at Springfield.
 We are here to assist you through the processes of applying for and receiving financial assistance to fund your education.
 Students must apply for aid annually.

-You can apply for financial aid for Academic Year 2024-2025 by completing the Free Application for Federal Student Aid (FAFSA).
-The FAFSA has been updated, and was launched in December 2023 instead of October for the 2024-2025 academic year.
-The Office of Financial Assistance encourages UIS students to apply by the priority filing deadline of March 15, 2024, to avoid missing any opportunities.
-You can find more information on the FAFSA changes on the FAFSA® Simplification page.
+The 2026-27 Free Application for Federal Student Aid (FAFSA) is now available.
+The FAFSA was launched September 24, 2025.
+The Office of Financial Assistance encourages UIS students to apply by the priority filing deadline of March 15, 2026, to avoid missing any opportunities.

 FAFSA Tips

-2. Understand Application Changes and Have Necessary Documentation - Utilize resources such as the Department of Education and FAFSA websites to understand changes to the application and gather documents needed to complete the FAFSA form.
+- Understand application changes and have necessary documentation - Utilize resources such as the Department of Education and FAFSA websites to understand changes to the application and gather documents needed to complete the FAFSA form.

-3. Utilize Official Support and School Financial Aid Offices- StudentAid.gov resources such as online chat, FAQs, guides and other support and UIS Financial Aid office assistance.
+- Utilize official support and school financial aid offices- StudentAid.gov resources such as online chat, FAQs, guides and other support and UIS Financial Aid office assistance.

-4. Address Technical Errors Immediately- If you encounter a technical issue, contact the appropriate support such as the chat bot or reaching out to technical support.
+- Address errors immediately- If you encounter a technical issue, contact the appropriate support such as the chat bot or reaching out to technical support.
 Be persistent in seeking resolution.

-6. Document and Appeal- If faced with challenges, consider requesting a review with the financial aid office.
+- Document and appeal- If faced with challenges, consider requesting a review with the financial aid office.
 Document extenuating circumstances and be prepared to provide this to support your case.

 Who is Eligible for Aid?